Pat Hanly

 James Patrick Hanly (2 August 1932 – 20 September 2004), generally known as Pat Hanly, was a prolific New Zealand painter.
-One of his works is a large mural Rainbow Pieces (1971) at Chrischurch Town Hall.
+One of his works is a large mural Rainbow Pieces (1971) at Christchurch Town Hall.

 Early life

 Born in Palmerston North, Hanly was educated at Palmerston North Boys' High School.
 His parents organised a hairdressing apprenticeship for him and he left school during 1948 without completing his fourth-form year.
 During this time Hanly took night classes and then enrolled as a non-diploma student at the Canterbury College School of Art in Christchurch in 1952.
 After completing his studies there, Hanly travelled to Europe, and attended classes at the Chelsea School of Art.

 Career

 Hanly returned to New Zealand in 1962, and accepted a part-time position teaching drawing at the University of Auckland School of Architecture.
 Hanly is one of New Zealand's most prolific artists.
 Hanly continued to paint until his retirement in 1994.